-Vol. 3 is anticipated to be released in summer 2022.
+Vol. 3 is anticipated to be released in late 2022.
 (Dates are not firm and are subject to change.)
 Vol. 3 will cover the 1890s to the present.

 Samples (Book Lists are Located in the Parent Guide Sample and are Organized by Pathway):

 (Required books are not included with your purchase!)